dwd/Metre/FAQ.md

 I suspect the CAConstraint and CertConstraint ones work OK.

 It'll do both SubjectPublicKeyInfo and FullCert matching, but I've not tested hashes yet - though they should work OK.
-(So matchtype='Full' is tested, but Sha256 and Sha512 aren't yet).
+(So `matchtype: Full` is tested, but Sha256 and Sha512 aren't yet).

 Note that there are an almost obscene number of permutations of DANE parameters and potential inputs, so testing these will not be trivial.